Range Officer Accreditation

 The OFFICIAL’S PATHWAY is:

-- NRAA Range Officer – Club
+- NRAA Range Officer – Club – manages Ranges at Club level.

-- Complete the NRAA Range Officer Handbook
+- Be familiar with the NRAA Range Officers Handbook

 - Successful completion of the Range Officer Assessment Paper